Treatment Effect Quantiles in Stratified Randomized Experiments and Matched Observational Studies: Introduction

 \section{Introduction}

-Evaluating the causal or treatment effects has become an important topic in many applications, such as drug development, policy evaluation and design of educational intervention; see, e.g., \citet{Imbens15a}, \citet{angrist2008mostly}, \citet{robins2020}.
+Evaluating the causal or treatment effect is important in many applications, such as drug development, policy evaluation and design of educational intervention; see, e.g., \citet{Imbens15a}, \citet{angrist2008mostly}, \citet{robins2020}.
 However, most existing literature focuses mainly on the average or certain subgroup average treatment effects.
-First, the average effects may not be the most appropriate summary for treatment effects, especially when individual effects are heterogeneous, heavy-tailed and even have outlier values.
-For example, it is possible that a treatment has a negative effect for most of the units, but its effect averaging over all units is positive, driven by extremely large effects on a tiny proportion of the population that may be due to outliers.
-Hence, simply summarizing the treatment effect by its average can be misleading.
-Second, inference approaches that rely on large-sample approximations may perform poorly when data are heavy-tailed or have limited sample size.
+First, the average effects may not be the most appropriate summary for treatment effects, especially when individual effects are heterogeneous, heavy-tailed or have outlier values.
+For example, a treatment has a negative effect for most of the units, but its effect averaging over all units is positive, driven by extremely large effects on a tiny proportion of the population that may be due to outliers.
+Hence, simply summarizing by {\rev the average} can be misleading.
+Second, inferences that rely on large-sample approximations may perform poorly when data are heavy-tailed or have limited sample size.
 Third, with discrete or ordinal outcomes, the average treatment effect may be difficult to interpret, especially when the numerical values for the outcome do not have obvious meaning and only their relative values matter; see, e.g., \citet{Lu2018} and references therein.